A guide to budget sim racing

 Most racing games play nice with a controller.
 In fact, some of the fastest players in the world use one and there are pluses in doing so.
 Driving realism, however, is not one of them.
 How could it be?
 You use a real steering wheel in real life so it makes sense to use the next best thing.

-There are other benefits too such as being able to hold a line in a corner, more accurate feedback of the surface below your wheels and greater precision.
+There are other benefits too such as more easily being able to hold a line in a corner, increased surface feedback below your wheels and greater precision.

 All that equipment is expensive though, right?
-Well, a controller is cheaper.
+Well, a controller is cheaper, yes.
 You can, however, still enjoy a decent experience for not a lot of cash and you might even see your times improve.

-Please not that prices fluctuate and were accurate at the time of writing my humble budget sim racing guide.
+Please not that prices fluctuate and were accurate at the time of making my humble budget sim racing guide.

 PC or games console?